typed-sigterm/oi-runner-2/README.md

   },
   "oi-runner-2.defaultTask": {
     ".py": "Python" // Files with the .py extension default to Python
-    // Others default to the first task defined in oi-runner-2.tasks, which is C++ in this example
-    // You can also set it to `false`, and the run panel won't switch to files with this extension }
+    // If a file does not match any extension here, the run panel won't switch to the file }
 }
 ```